kristenmarie/ecommerce_refactor/README.md

 ## Future functionality

-* Add Paperclip for product image upload.
 * Add Stripe so users can pay when finalizing orders.
-* Add admin links to navbar so admins can easily add, update and delete products.
 * Fix the row height for products, which can quickly become uneven.
 * Add integration testing for AJAX functionality.
 * Add further AJAX functionality where it might be useful.